jgnewman/maplescript/docs/markdown/index.md

 Without the call chain, you might be left having to do something like `(((foo 2) 3) 4)` and nobody likes extra parentheses on the left.

+For those of you who are familiar with Haskell, it may be important to call out the fact that `>>=` does _not_ denote a monad in MapleScript.

 ### Virtual DOM

 MapleScript provides a very nice way to create virtual DOM nodes (meaning an object tree _representing_ the DOM).
 Virtual nodes can be rendered into real nodes or diffed against other virtual nodes to find the differences between the two virtual trees.
 With those differences, you can quickly make changes to an existing real DOM.

 The syntax for this is inspired by React's JSX dialect, but you don't need any extra libraries to make it work.
 It's built in.
-We call it MapleML.
+We call it MapleML. _Unlike JSX_, MapleML does not use `attribute={value}` syntax.
+Instead, you'll pass in an object containing all properties and attributes for each element — `<div { :id 'my-div' }></div>`.
+Because this object's keys will be symbols, you do not have to modify reserved words.
+For example, you do not have to change `class` to `className` as you do in JSX.
+Instead, you'll use the symbol `:class`.

 ```maplescript
 -- Create a custom dom node called Title.